webstechno/mydatepicker/README.md

     ngOnInit() {
         this.myForm = this.formBuilder.group({
-            // Empty string means no initial value.
+            // Empty string or null means no initial value.
 Can be also specific date for
             // example: {date: {year: 2018, month: 10, day: 9}} which sets this date to initial
             // value.

-            myDate: ['', Validators.required]
+            myDate: [null, Validators.required]
             // other controls are here...
         });
     }